mrysav/geneac/docs/_pages/index.md

 nav_order: 1
 ---

+## Genealogy for maniacs!

 **Geneac** is a sitebuilder for people who are interested in sharing their genealogy.

-Check out the links to the left to read about the [history](history) of the project, or to see some [screenshots](screenshots).
+If you are interested in using Geneac, check out the **User Guide** to the left.

-If you want to set up the development environment making a contribution, you can start by reading the [CONTRIBUTING.md](https://github.com/mrysav/geneac/blob/main/CONTRIBUTING.md) in the repository.
+If you want to start hacking on Geneac, take a look at the [CONTRIBUTING.md](https://github.com/mrysav/geneac/blob/main/CONTRIBUTING.md) file in the repository.
 Then you can check out the [developer quickstart](development/quickstart).

+### History

+Geneac is a product written mostly by me, [Mitchell Rysavy](https://mitchellrysavy.com).
+I started working on a website to store and share my genealogy research while I was an undergraduate student at the [University of Minnesota-Duluth](https://d.umn.edu/).
+Originally, the project was called 'familiar,' and I used this as the basis for a capstone project in the Honors program.

+You can see the original paper and poster on the [University of Minnesota Library's Digital Conservancy](https://conservancy.umn.edu/handle/11299/193370).